Crime of Passion (1957 film)

 Crime of Passion is a 1957 American film noir crime drama directed by Gerd Oswald and written by Jo Eisinger.
-The cast features Barbara Stanwyck, Sterling Hayden and Raymond Burr.
+The cast features Barbara Stanwyck, Sterling Hayden, and Raymond Burr.

 Plot

 Los Angeles police detective Lieutenant Bill Doyle and his partner, Captain Charlie Alidos, track a female fugitive wanted for murder to San Francisco.
 Bill meets Kathy Ferguson, a San Francisco newspaper advice columnist, who has helped the investigation by locating the fugitive and gaining her trust.
 The two fall in love.
 Kathy's front-page story on the case leads to an offer of employment in New York City, but in spite of having declared she has no interest in marriage and homemaking, she abandons her career, marries Bill and moves to Los Angeles.

 Kathy's new role as a suburban wife and homemaker quickly makes her unhappy.
 She wants her husband to make a name for himself, but Bill has different values; he works simply in order to afford a comfortable lifestyle.
 Without his knowledge, Kathy schemes to propel her husband up the career ladder.
 She intentionally causes an automobile accident with Alice Pope as a ploy to become acquainted with Alice's husband, police inspector Tony Pope, the head of Bill's division.
 Pope realizes what Kathy has done but says nothing.

 Kathy's continuing ploys bring her into conflict with Sara, Charlie's equally ambitious wife, and Charlie begins, at every opportunity, to find fault with Bill.
 Vicious rumours circulate about Kathy's relationship with Pope.
 When Bill sees a poison pen letter that Kathy has received, he rushes to work and, in front of two police witnesses, punches Charlie.
-Pope interrogates the men involved but considers the matter closed because Charlie had reached for his gun when Bill had angrily burst into the room, so both men were at fault.
-Charlie is transferred to another division, and Bill is given his former position as an acting homicide captain.
+Pope interrogates the men involved but considers the matter closed because Charlie reached for his gun when Bill angrily burst into the room, putting both men at fault.
+Charlie is transferred to another division, and Bill is given Charlie's former position as an acting homicide captain.